hzrd149/ln-prism/README.md

     C -->|50%| F["guy@strike.army"]
 ```

-## Setting up a reverse proxy
+## Public access

-For the lightning addresses and LNURL endpoints to work this app needs to be served at the root of a domain ( `https://example.com/` ) it wont work if its hosted at a sub path ( `https://example.com/splits` )
+For the lightning addresses and the LNURL endpoints to work the app needs to be publicly accessible and served over https

 ## Running from source

-[NodeJS](https://nodejs.org/en) and [yarn](https://yarnpkg.com/) is required to build and run this app
+[NodeJS](https://nodejs.org/en) and [yarn](https://yarnpkg.com/) are required to build and run the app

-If you dont have either setup [nvm](https://github.com/nvm-sh/nvm) is probably the easiest way to set them up
+If you dont have either installing via [nvm](https://github.com/nvm-sh/nvm) is probably the easiest way to set them up

 ```bash
 git clone https://github.com/hzrd149/ln-address-splitter.git